The Regulator is the Tasmanian energy security Monitor and Assessor.

 The Tasmanian Government established an Energy Security Taskforce following significant challenges to Tasmanian energy supply during 2015-16.
 The Taskforce’s role was to advise the Government on how it could better prepare for, and mitigate against, risks to Tasmania’s energy security.

 The Taskforce provided its Final Report and recommendations to the Government in June 2017.
 Among the Taskforce’s recommendations was that the Government establish a Tasmanian energy security Monitor and Assessor, to provide independent oversight and regular transparent public reporting of the energy security situation in Tasmania.
-The Government formally assigned responsibility for the Monitor and Assessor role to the Regulator in October 2017.
-The Terms of Reference for the Monitor and Assessor role are available here.
+The Tasmanian Economic Regulator was formally assigned the role of Energy Security Monitor and Assessor under section 8A of the Energy Co-ordination and Planning Act 1995.

 To satisfy the objectives of its role as Monitor and Assessor, the Regulator is required to publish: